qwertyquerty/pypresence/README.md

 # pypresence
 A Discord RPC library in python!
 Wow!
 Looks like you've come to the right place.
+Just looking to do Rich Presence?
+Click [here](https://github.com/qwertyquerty/pypresence/blob/master/README.md#rich-presence).

 ## So you want docs?
 Fine.